wjr1985/dlfm/readme.md

 </details>

-*icons aren't mine, i just tooked their URLs*
+*icons aren't mine, i just took their URLs*

 You can also fill `large_image` and `small_image` with your own URLs to any picture.